 What’s amazing about all this is that Kevin may not even be aware of the full extent of all the support that he’s gotten because he doesn’t own a computer –- as he revealed during an interview.
 (Update: Kevin now has a laptop computer.)

 Kevin got a tremendous response from the audience after each of his performances.
 This was indicated by the studio audience’s rousing applause, standing ovations, and getting the highest vote count from viewers.

 The three judges pick which contestants stay or leave the competition during the auditions and the first live television performance.
 After that, the viewing public decides with their vote who stays, leaves, and wins.
 Each performance, including the final one, stands on its own.
 Considering that nearly 100,000 people auditioned for the show, winning this contest is an incredible achievement.

-Kevin Skinner won the “America’s Got Talent” contest on September 16, 2009, by receiving the highest number of votes from viewers.
+Kevin Skinner won the “America’s Got Talent” contest by receiving the highest number of votes from viewers.
 The power of just being yourself is amazing!
 His prize is one million dollars and a headliner billing at the “America’s Got Talent” show in Las Vegas at the Planet Hollywood Resort and Casino.